Going to in Iceland? Joining one of our Iceland tours? You’re in the right place.

 I’ve had guests leave Iceland thinking they didn’t try any traditional cuisine because they did not eat fermented shark or other unusual dishes when in reality they had typical Icelandic food every day: lobster/fish soup, lamb, salmon, cod, dairy, seasonal vegetables, root vegetables and wild berries.

-What I enjoy the most about visiting Iceland is the freshly baked thick bread and the amazing fluffy butter that is served at every meal drizzled with wonderful sea salt.
-It may sound strange but bread and butter (which I never eat otherwise) is what I look forward to the most when visiting Iceland, delicious!
+What I enjoy the most about visiting Iceland is the freshly baked thick bread and the amazing fluffy butter that is served at every meal topped with wonderful sea salt.
+It may sound strange but bread and butter is what I look forward to the most when visiting Iceland, delicious!

 Below are a few traditional Icelandic dishes to try.